hexagon5un/Supercon-Logic-Noise-Workshop/slides/logic_noise_workshop.md

 ## Variation

 - The slow divisions are very slow
-- Use one or two like the sync oscillator
+- Connect one to an oscillator with a diode <br>like the sync oscillator

 ## Distraction